drinkbeer/CodingQuestion/design/TopKProblem.md

 ## Requirement

+Some questions could ask to define the problem?
+1. How large is the data set?
+Infinite streaming data.
+2. How accuracy the system required?
+As accurate as possible, but we also need to have the result as fast as possible.
+So there is a balance between accuracy and speed.

 #### Functional Requirement
 1. Return the list of Top 100 shared links in the past 1 minute, 5 minutes, 15 minutes, 60 minutes.